Not all CO detectors are made equal

 So, how do you accurately monitor carbon monoxide (CO)?

-By using the bespoke designed Carbon Monoxide (CO) Submarine Atmosphere Monitoring System (COSAMS).
+By using uniquely designed Carbon Monoxide (CO) Submarine Atmosphere Monitoring System (COSAMS).

 A CO monitoring system using GFC (Gas Filter Correlation) technology to protect submariners from the dangers of CO.
 The use of GFC technology ensures there is no cross sensitivity to other gases or water vapour ensuring a true, real time reading.